jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 Verifiers need to already know and ultimately trust a public key before messages sealed using it can be verified.

 *Warning:* this is different from authenticated encryption.
-Appending a seal does not change the content of the message itself.
+Appending a seal does not change the representation of the message itself.

 ## Key pair generation